-B. Vacation Accrual.
+Vacation Accrual.
 Employees will not be allowed to accrue more than two hundred fifty (250) hours of vacation leave.
 Vacation leave beyond two hundred fifty (250) hours will be lost, unless reasons for an exception receive approval by the Department Head and General Manager.

 Accumulations must be within stated limits as of June 30 each fiscal year.
-Excess vacation accruals will be lost if not used by June 30, unless reasons for an exception receive approval by the department head, facility director, and General Manager.

-- C. Scheduling of Vacations.
+Excess vacation accruals will be lost if not used by June 30, unless reasons for an exception receive approval by the department head, facility director, and General Manager. - C. Employee Scheduling of Vacations.
 Vacation requests shall be submitted through the supervisor and approved by the Department Head on an "Employee Leave Request Form."
 Requests for vacation leave shall be submitted at least two (2) weeks prior to desired vacation time.
-Vacation requested shall be processed within two (2) weeks and if a vacation request is denied the employee shall be informed in writing. - D. Mangement will post changes in vacation procedures, policies, black-out dates or guidelines in a timely manner. - E. Vacation Pay upon Termination.
+Vacation requested shall be processed within two (2) weeks and if a vacation request is denied the employee shall be informed in writing.

+- D. Employees are responsible for managing their vacation accruals.
+Scheduled vacations may not be taken if vacation accruals are unavailable or insufficient at the time of leave. - D.E.
+Management will post changes in vacation procedures, policies, black-out dates or guidelines in a timely manner. - E.F.
+Vacation Pay upon Termination.
 A full-time employee who has successfully completed his/her initial probationary period, has been appointed to regular status and is separated from the Commission, shall be entitled to payment for accrued vacation leave, including personal days accrued as vacation.
 In no case shall payment be for more than the maximum accumulation.